lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> AAA Server {#p-as}

-The communication between device and AAA server is carried out via the authenticator protected using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key of its ephemeral DH key G_X generated for LAKE message 1 (see {{p-r}}) together with the static public DH key of the AAA server G_S to generate a shared secret G_XS.
-The shared secret is used to derive AEAD encryption keys to protect data between device and AAA server exchanged in AD1 and AD2 (between device and authenticator) and in voucher request/response (between authenticator and AAA server).
+The communication between device and AAA server is carried out via the authenticator protected between the endpoints using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key of its ephemeral DH key G_X generated for LAKE message 1 (see {{p-r}}) together with the static public DH key of the AAA server G_S to generate a shared secret G_XS.
+The shared secret is used to derive AEAD encryption keys to protect data between device and AAA server.
+The data is carried in AD1 and AD2 (between device and authenticator) and in voucher request/response (between authenticator and AAA server).

 TODO: Reference relevant ECIES scheme in {{I-D.irtf-cfrg-hpke}}.